aarxa/Responsive-Web-Design-FreeCodeCamp/Technical Documentation Page/README.md

 # Technical Documentation Page

-C++ is the first programming I learned and it just has a special place in my heart, so my technical page has to be about it!
+C++ is the first programming I learned and it just has a special place in my heart, so my technical page had to be about it!

 A webpage created for the FreeCodeCamp Responsive Web Design Project: Build a Technical Documentation Page.<br/>